Díaz-Canel is not sleeping: The memes that have him trembling after Maduro's capture

-The capture of Maduro unleashes a wave of memes reflecting the Cuban regime's fears.
-Díaz-Canel, the target of mockery on social media, faces political criticism and humor as a form of cultural resistance.
+The capture of Maduro triggers a wave of memes about the fears of the Cuban regime.
+Díaz-Canel, the target of ridicule on social media, faces political criticism and humor as a form of cultural resistance.

 Miguel Díaz-CanelPhoto © Presidency Cuba / Facebook